-- The topic is not controversial and a one-on-one discussion is all that is needed - The topic is simply an exchange of information where there is a low probability of being misunderstood - Human behavior or peoples' emotions are not an issue - The amount of information can be easily faxed or e-mailed
+- the topic is not controversial and a one-on-one discussion is all that is needed; - the topic is simply an exchange of information where there is a low probability of being misunderstood; - human behavior or peoples' emotions are not an issue; or - the amount of information can be easily faxed or e-mailed.

 There is another important communication rule to remember when dealing with the District: promptly inform the District of significant project issues.
-This communication is important because the sooner you can get the input of the District Engineer and his or her staff, the more effectively and quickly both the Field Office and the contractor can resolve project issues.
-The contractor always has the right to escalate an issue to the District Engineer for further consideration, even after prior input from the District Engineer and the District.
+This communication is important because the sooner you can get the input of the District Engineer and his or her staff, the more effectively and quickly both the Field Office and the Contractor can resolve project issues.
+The Contractor always has the right to escalate an issue to the District Engineer for further consideration, even after prior input from the District Engineer and the District.